-Unvaccinated Students, Faculty, Staff, and Postdocs: University students, faculty, staff, and postdocs who are not yet fully vaccinated, are exempt from vaccination, or have not recorded their fully vaccinated status are required to take part in screening testing twice a week.
+- Students, faculty, staff, and postdocs who are not up-to-date on vaccines and/or have not uploaded their vaccine information: University students, faculty, staff, and postdocs who are not yet fully vaccinated and boosted and/or have not uploaded their vaccine information into the appropriate system of record are required to take part in screening testing twice each week.

-All University community members must schedule their Penn Cares screening test online here: covidscheduling.upenn.edu/.
+All University community members must schedule their Penn Cares screening test online: covidscheduling.upenn.edu/.

 Screening Testing Exemption Conditions

-Those students, faculty, staff, and postdocs whose clinical rotations have taken them away from campus are exempt from the screening testing requirement.
+- Students, faculty, staff, and postdocs whose clinical rotations have taken them away from campus.

-Those who have had a positive COVID-19 test in the past 90 days are exempt from testing and should not schedule a screening test.
+- Those who have had a positive COVID-19 test in the past 90 days should test if new symptoms present.
 Individuals should use PennOpen Pass every day in case new symptoms or exposures arise during the 90-day period.

 Screening Testing Details

-Testing is by appointment only.
-Please make your appointments and indicate your consent to testing (view copy of the consent form) by visiting the web-based scheduling application.
+Please schedule your appointments and indicate your consent to testing (view copy of the consent form) by visiting the web-based scheduling application.
 If you need assistance, please consult this tip sheet (PDF).

 Appointments are booked at 15-minute intervals on a first-come, first-served basis.
 Scheduling in advance improves your chance of receiving your desired testing date/time/location.
 You must make or cancel any appointment at least 24 hours before the desired testing time.
 This allows for processes to run overnight and onsite registration to run efficiently for you and the staff when you arrive at the testing site.